NEURoboticsClub/Robot-Dog-Old/README.md

 Copy the pi directory in your pi

 ## Step 1: Run ros-master, cpu-node, bridge-nodes:
-### Option1: ros-master and cpu-node in cpu, bridge-nodes in pi:
+### OPTION 1: ros-master and cpu-node in cpu, bridge-nodes in pi:
-### Step 1.1: Get ROS_MASTER_URI and ROS_IP from your CPU machine for the docker-compose in the cpu directory
+#### Step 1.1: Get ROS_MASTER_URI and ROS_IP from your CPU machine for the docker-compose in the cpu directory
 Make sure Raspberry pi is connected to CPU
 Enter the command below in your machine to get ROS_MASTER_URI which is the ip address of your machine:
 ```ifconfig```